Koaio/BigBase/README.md

 # BigBase
-Une base de menu mod pour Grand Theft Auto V. Strictement à des fins éducatives.
+A mod menu base for Grand Theft Auto V. Strictly for educational purposes.